EDIT: This page is now a summary of the season as it aired. To see what I originally predicted, you can check out the blog post here.

 - Jamie decides it is time to give himself up in exchange for the reward money, which will help Lallybroch and its tenants.
 Mary MacNab visits him in the cave and cleans him up.
 They have sex–a way of connecting to another person that does not include emotional intimacy.
 Jenny collects the money, pretending to have turned on Jamie.

-*EPISODE THREE –
+*EPISODE THREE – ALL DEBTS PAID*

 - 1950s and early 60s